 This document explains the principles for how tall buildings are defined and where they may potentially be located in the Borough.

-For good practice guidance on the design of tall buildings, please refer to the Ealing Housing Design Guide and the Appendix: Guidance for Study Sites.
+For good practice guidance on the design of tall buildings, please refer to the Ealing Housing Design Guide and the Study Sites Appendix.